8 Ways to Fix Kernel Mode Heap Corruption BSOD Error in 2023 [SOLVED] - Qiling

 check RAM

 Step 3.
-The PC will automatically restart and crosscheck the memory.
-Moreover, it will boot up once the diagnosis procedure is over.
-After that, you must see the diagnosis report generated in the Event Viewer via the steps mentioned below.
+The PC will automatically restart and run a memory check.
+Once the diagnosis is complete, it will boot up again.
+After that, you can view the diagnosis report in the Event Viewer by following these steps.

 Fix 6.
 Run Driver Verifier Manager to Fix the Error